Skip to main content

 What is a job platform?

-A job platform or a job board is a website that lists jobs in different categories.
+A job platform or a job board is a website that provides a list of jobs in different categories.
 They are uploaded by businesses or employers looking for workers.
-People interested in finding a job can browse these websites to find and apply for the most suitable position for them.
+People interested to find a job can browse these websites to find and apply for the most suitable position for them.

 Why is there a need for job platforms?

-Having many different opportunities in one place simplifies finding a job for a freelancer.
-On the other hand, companies have access to a broader pool of remote workers when they post their offerings on popular job boards.
+Having many different opportunities in one place simplified the process of finding a job for a freelancer.
+On the other hand, companies have access to a wider pool of remote workers when they post their offerings on popular job boards.
 This system is beneficial for both parties.

 Let's explore together the following list of job platforms that provide work from home in diverse fields: